ArjunXvarma/market-data-feed-handler/README.md

 * **Throughput**: Breaks the **1M ticks/sec** barrier.
 * **Latency**: Maintains **sub-100µs p99 latency**, despite pacing.
 * **Stability**: No packet drops under sustained load, thanks to pacing + batching.

+## Future improvements
+This project demonstrates how multithreading, lock-free data structures, batching, and pacing can push a simple market data feed handler toward **high-throughput, low-latency performance**.
+However, it is far from production-grade and leaves ample room for future
+improvements:

+- **Resilience & Fault Tolerance**: Current design assumes a perfect network — no packet loss, no clock drift, no message reordering.
+A production system would require retransmission, sequencing, and gap-fill logic.
+- **Scalability**: The architecture is single-symbol and single-feed.
+Extending to thousands of instruments, multiple multicast groups, or heterogeneous feeds would require careful load balancing and parallelism.
+- **Advanced Optimizations**: Exploring more optimization opportunities can improve the performance metrics by another magnitude.
+- **Testing Under Stress**: While throughput and latency are measured, the system has not been tested under adverse conditions.
+- **Extensibility**: Currently limited to synthetic ticks and VWAP-like analytics.
+Future work could integrate real exchange activity and more advanced trading metrics.

+In short, this project is not a “perfect” feed handler — it is a learning-focused, iterative exploration of performance engineering in
+C++.
+Each branch pushes the design a little further, and there is still plenty of headroom to explore.